jordwalke/VimBox/README.md

 - `disabler`: The plugin that can disable installation/configuration of other plugins.
 - `user`: The special plugin that represents "your personal vim setup".
-It is located at `~/.config/vim-box/user/`.
-It is encouraged that you back this up using version control, share it with others on Github, and synchronized it between all machines you use.
+It is located at `~/.config/vim-box/user/` (or`~/.config/neovim-box/user/` if using neovim) .It is encouraged that you back this up using version control, share it with others on Github, and synchronized it between all machines you use.

 > Note that plugin names must not contain hyphens since those plugin names end
 > up becoming part of variable names.
 If a plugin is on github under a project